andersen37moore-951/Arduino-gyro-robot/README.md

 # Arduino-gyro-robot
 Navigating an Arduino robot using MPU6050 for gyro-based navigation
-# Arduino Gyro-Based Robot

 ## Overview

-This project is an autonomous robot that uses an MPU6050 gyroscope to maintain direction and perform precise turns.
+This project is an autonomous Arduino robot that uses an MPU6050 gyroscope for real-time direction correction and precise turning.
+By using yaw feedback instead of timed delays, the robot achieves more accurate and reliable navigation.

 ## Features